Sushanth172308/Image-Classification-DL-Project/README.md

 - Truck
 CIFAR-10 dataset is already available in the datasets module of Keras.
 We do not need to download it; we can directly import it from keras.datasets.

-# Short description about the model training and tkinter gui.
+# Short description about the model training and Tkinter gui.

 Image classification on the CIFAR-10 dataset involves training a machine learning model to classify images into ten different classes: airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.